 Ari authored of a series of great books called The Art of Business – which is built around the self-fulfilling belief cycle that Ari learned from Bob and Judith Wright of the Wright Institute in Chicago.

 Ari, what is so special about the cycle?

 Ari Weinzweig: "The cycle got me thinking in new ways.
 That seemingly simple little diagram turned an idea into a 600-page book.

-The cycle starts out by showing how our beliefs lead us to take actions.
+The belief cycle starts out by showing how our beliefs lead us to take actions.
 In turn, our actions lead those around us to form their own beliefs; their beliefs in turn lead them to act accordingly; and their actions, it turns out, almost always reinforce our original beliefs.

 This cycle is playing itself out in all of our lives, all day, every day."